 By Tour standards, both the Seaside and Plantation Courses are easy but still manage to deliver a fair test in both course management and creativity around the greens.
 Being resort courses expect scoring to be low.

 A number of PGA Tour players reside near Sea Island including Davis Love III, Harris English, Brian Harman, Chris Kirk, Zach Johnson, Patton Kizzire and Russell Henley.
 Davis Love III is the host of the RSM Classic which benefits the Davis Love Foundation.

-Last year, Canada’s Mackenzie Hughes secured his first PGA Tour title at the RSM Classic.
+In 2017, Canada’s Mackenzie Hughes secured his first PGA Tour title at the RSM Classic.
 He prevailed in a five-man playoff with Blayne Barber, Billy Horschel, Henrik Norlander and Camilo Villegas.
 Two extra holes were played on Sunday before poor light forced a suspension until Monday.
 Horschel bowed out after missing a short par putt at the first playoff hole.

 When play resumed on Monday, Hughes rolled in his par putt from just off the green at the third playoff hole to claim the victory.
 He finished the week 1st for Strokes Gained Around-The-Green and 3rd for Strokes Gained Putting.
 He was also T11 for Driving Accuracy, 57th for Driving Distance, T50 for GIR and 1st for Putts per GIR.

 In 2015, Kevin Kisner won by six shots over runner-up Kevin Chappell finishing on a score of -22, a tournament record.
 On his way to victory he shot back-to-back rounds of 64 over the final two rounds.
 He squared only two bogeys for the week and finished T1 for Birdies racking up 22 in total.
 He finished the week 2nd in Strokes Gained Tee-To-Green, T9 in GIR and 1st in Putts per GIR.